 Be careful when buying your rain poncho and backpack cover.
 Some brands are just not up to the job when it rains down furiously (it does that a lot in spring, especially in Galicia).

 Spring in Spain brings changeable weather.
 It can still be very cold, especially in the mornings and evenings and at high altitudes.
 Depending on your location, and towards the end of spring, the weather can get nice and warm, so leave prepared.

 Wear sunscreen often.
 You are exposed to UV all day and can get sunburn even in spring.

 If you find yourself walking at a very rainy time, in addition to your backpack cover, you might want to consider packing the contents of your backpack in plastic bags before re-packing them.
 This helps keep everything dry when even the ponchos let in the water.

 Weigh your backpack as you add items on your 'wants' list.
 You'll be surprised how little you can take, how the small things add up.
 An extra pair of socks or knickers, or that evening shawl...it all makes for a heavier load in the end.

-You can buy the most amazingly light-weight clothing, backpacks, towels and more at hiking stores near you or you can purchase them online on the link above.
+You can buy the most amazingly light-weight clothing, backpacks, towels and more at hiking stores near you or you can purchase them online on the link below.